 - A. All medical orders (medications and treatments) shall be in writing and signed by the prescriber.
 Telephone/verbal orders should be used infrequently.
 When used they shall be given only to licensed nurses and signed by the prescriber. - B. No medication shall be dispensed or administered without a written order signed by a licensed prescriber.
 A pharmacist may receive telephone or verbal orders for medications from a prescriber and record them on the medical record. - C. Medications shall be administered by licensed nursing personnel in accordance with the current Arkansas Nurse Practice Act.
 Other personnel may administer medications only in accordance with their current Practice Act (e.g., Respiratory, Physical Therapy). - D. Blood transfusions and intravenous medications administered by licensed nursing personnel shall be in accordance with State law.
 If not administered by a Registered Nurse, only licensed nursing personnel who have documentation of training shall be permitted to administer blood transfusions and intravenous medications. - E. There shall be an effective hospital procedure for reporting transfusion reactions and adverse medication reactions. - F. All medications shall be properly labeled and stored in a specifically designated medication cabinet, cart or room.
 At nursing stations, medications shall only be accessible to licensed nursing personnel and pharmacists.
 In specialty units and treatment areas, medications shall only be accessible to licensed nursing personnel, pharmacists, and designated licensed personnel consistent with that unit (e.g., Respiratory, Physical Therapy). - G. Refrigeration shall be provided for the proper storage of biologicals and other medications.
 Medications shall be stored in a separate compartment or area from food.
 Employee foods and/or medications shall be stored in a separate refrigeration area.
-An internal thermometer shall be provided and checked daily (or at least weekly when the unit is closed) with documentation to assure temperatures between thirty-six and forty-six degrees (36°-46°) Fahrenheit (two to eight degrees (2°-8°) Centigrade).
-Refrigerated medications may be stored in a locked box inside the refrigerator.
+An internal thermometer shall be provided and checked daily (or at least weekly when the unit is closed) with documentation to assure temperatures between 36°- 46° Fahrenheit (two to eight degrees Centigrade).
 Refrigerated controlled substances shall meet the requirement for double-lock security. - H. Unused or damaged medications shall be returned to the pharmacy.
 All medications with incorrect or soiled labels shall be returned to the pharmacy for relabeling.